-Sugar production in marketing year (MY) 23 is estimated at 805,000 metric tons (MT), while production for MY22 reached 785,000 MT.
-Improving international prices have eased the financial burden exerted by the high cost of inputs on the sugar sector.
-However, inflationary concerns due to the Ukranian crisis has led the Government of El Salvador (GOES) to continue including sugar in a basket of products with a reduction to zero percent import duty for until March 2024.
+Sugar production in marketing year (MY) 24 is estimated at 787,000 metric tons (MT), while production for MY23 reached 765,000 MT.
+Continued international prices have eased the financial burden exerted by the high cost of inputs on the sugar sector.
+However, inflationary concerns due to the continued Ukranian crisis has led the Government of El Salvador (GOES) to include sugar in a basket of basic food products with a reduction to zero percent import duty until March 2025.